Connecticut mother and son arrested in death of son's wife

 STAMFORD, Connecticut (WABC) -- A mother and son from Connecticut have been arrested in the death of the son's wife last year.

-Olga "Iris" Lopez was found unconscious in her Stamford apartment on November 26, 2018, after police responded to the report of a possible overdose.
+Olga "Iris" Lopez, 36, was found unconscious in her Stamford apartment on November 26, 2018, after police responded to the report of a possible overdose.

-The victim resided with her husband, Hector Lopez, and her mother-in-law, Mercedes Martinez, at the time of her death.
+The victim lived with her husband, 43-year-old Hector Lopez, and her mother-in-law, 60-year-old Mercedes Martinez, at the time of her death.

 Authorities say Martinez and her son were aware of the victim's condition and failed to provide emergency care.